-How to resolve decision fatigue (and other stresses)
+How to overcome decision fatigue

-It’s funny, not funny, but even now that I am partially retired, I still suffer from decision fatigue.
+It’s funny, not funny, but even now that I am retired, I still suffer from decision fatigue.

 When I was a CEO, I surely had it every day.
 I would be wiped out just from thinking, and from trying to make the right decisions big and small for an entire organization.